Why Behaviour Change Is the Missing Link in Nutritional Therapy, and Why Zest4life Is Investing £250,000 to Help Practitioners Lead the Future

 1. A shifting regulatory environment

-2. The explosive growth of Health Coaching
+2. The rapid growth of Health Coaching

-In 2020, the NHS employed around 60 Health Coaches.
-Today it employs 1,100, an 18-fold increase in five years (source Financial Times May 2023) and NHS England forecasts that number will rise to 6,000 by 2035.
+Today, it employs 1,000—an 18-fold increase in five years (source Financial Times May 2023) And NHS England forecasts that number will rise to 6,000 by 2035.

 Clients now have instant access to nutrition facts, supplement protocols, meal plans, and even AI-generated interpretations of their test results.